Pro-Palestinian encampment established on Philadelphia's Drexel University campus

 This comes less than 24 hours after 19 pro-Palestinian protesters were arrested on the University of Pennsylvania's campus after groups attempted to occupy the Fisher-Bennett Hall near 34th and Walnut streets.

-A Penn spokesperson said 19 people, including seven Penn students, were taken into custody and 12 were given citations for failure to disperse or failure to follow police commands.
+A Penn spokesperson said seven Penn students were taken into custody and 12 were given citations for failure to disperse or failure to follow police commands.
 Those 12 were later released.

 Seven more people are still in custody facing felony charges, including one person facing a charge of assaulting a police officer, the Penn spokesperson added.